 "The focus of mainstream medical education, which is very, very important, is diagnosing and treating disease once it's pretty far progressed," Gaudet said.

-The new school will train future doctors to focus on preventative health and overall well-being in addition to disease treatment, she said.
+The new school will train future doctors to focus on preventive health and overall well-being in addition to disease treatment, she said.
 Treatment could include nutrition, exercise and stress reduction, for example.